c0dycode/BL2ModStuff/Lootpools.md

 ```
 start | Level | SouthpawFactory_P

-start of this hotfix-part | Level where to apply this hotfix | Travelstation Name.
+start of this hotfix-part | Level (this patch will be triggered in a specific level/location) | Travelstation Name.
 ```

 To get the TS-Name use this command.